 Exercise isn’t just about keeping us physically in shape, it’s also about our mental health.
 I believe it’s even more important than the physical, because without mental health, there is no physical health.

-Exercise releases chemicals called Endorphins that make us feel good and it’s the feeling good that helps our self-esteem and counters depression.
+Exercise releases chemicals called Endorphins that make us feel good and it’s the feeling good that helps with self-esteem.
 Exercise not only improves our mental health, but also helps us sleep better, look better and feel better.
 Exercise also gives us me time, so that we can take time out, away from the hustle and bustle of every day life.

 Exercising doesn’t have to be expensive, and is another good way for us to booster our feelings of self-worth and confidence.
 Taking part in any form of exercise that we enjoy contributes to a goal and gives us a sense of purpose that help in other areas of our life too.